KLTsai/slide-classification/README.md

 |Target Situation|8|103|
 |Initial Situation|3|86|

-> **_NOTE:_** This offer slide dataset is considered a confidential asset and is not available for public use at this time
+> **_NOTE:_** This offer reference dataset is considered a confidential asset and is not available for public use at this time.

 ## Techniques Covered